-As a young man, Peter Hill was called to be a missionary with Operation Mobilization, both in Europe and India.
-In November 1970, with his wife Janet, Peter returned to England after four years in India.
-They were surprised to find a much more ‘permissive’ society than the one they left.
+As a young man, Peter Hill was a missionary with Operation Mobilization.
+November 1970, with wife Janet, Peter returned to England after four years in India and were surprised to find a much more ‘permissive’ society than the one they left.

 It was the period when Britain was experiencing the ‘Charismatic Renewal’, where the Holy Spirit moved powerfully amongst the churches of our Nation.

-Peter had a vision of tens of thousands of young people marching on London to take a stand for Christian moral principles and soon he was in contact with a wide network of Christians and church denominations sharing his concern and offering their encouragement.
+Peter had a Vision, tens of thousands of young people gathering in London to take a stand for Christian moral principles and was soon in contact with a wide network of Christians and church denominations sharing his concern and offering their encouragement.

-He formed a committee which resulted in the ‘Nationwide Festival of Light‘.
-As well as around 300 beacons of FIRE being lit around the country and numerous regional rallies, on Saturday 25th September 1971, many tens of thousands of people marched through central London, with mass meetings in both Trafalgar Square and Hyde Park.
+He formed a committee which resulted in the ‘Nationwide Festival of Light‘ and on Saturday 25th September 1971, many tens of thousands of people arrived in central London, with mass meetings in both Trafalgar Square and Hyde Park.

 Awoken at 1 am

-Quite unexpectedly, on 25 June 2015, Peter was awoken in his bed at 1 am to hear God clearly tell him, “Call the Nation to Prayer!”.
+Quite unexpectedly, 1 am, 25 June 2015, Peter was awoken to hear God clearly tell him, “Call the Nation to Prayer!”.
 He immediately knew this was the United Kingdom.

-He tested this ‘word’, and believes he received clear confirmation from key leaders in the UK and Canada, and in April, then again in September 2016 made exploratory visits to the United Kingdom, where he started to renew and make fresh contacts amongst the Nation’s Christian leaders.
+He tested this ‘word’, and receiving clear confirmation from key leaders in the UK and Canada, in April, then again in September 2016 Peter made exploratory visits to the United Kingdom, to renew and make fresh contacts amongst the Nation’s Christian leaders.
 (Read about Peter Hill’s April 2016 visit to the UK – click here and his September 2016 visit – click here).

-David became a police constable in 1981 and during his service, for a period of five years, was Branch Leader of the Christian Police Association in Essex.
-He ‘retired’ after thirty years in 2011, believing that God had something significant ahead for him to be involved in.
+David was an Essex police constable and in 2011 ‘retired’ after thirty years service, believing that God had something significant ahead for him to be involved in.

-Summer of 2014, David was sitting in the big-top at a Christian Camp and clearly heard God tell him to start a prayer movement in his City.
-He resigned his job and early in 2015 Chelmsford 24-7 Prayer was birthed.
+Summer 2014, David was sitting in the big-top at a Christian Camp and clearly heard God tell him to start a prayer movement in his City.
+He resigned his job and early in 2015 Chelmsford 24-7 Prayer (now City Prayer), was birthed.

-David’s own vision in starting Chelmsford 24-7 was that the ‘vehicle’ of prayer would be a catalyst for unity and real relationship between different Christian denominations and traditions in his City.
-He also saw this developing more broadly and both before and since 2014 has received several prophetic words suggesting that his involvement with prayer, regionally and nationally.
+The vision given to David in starting Chelmsford 24-7 was that prayer would be a catalyst for real unity and relationship between the Christian denominations and traditions in his City.
+He also felt The Lord wanted him to be part of this more widely.

-In April 2016, during a prayer gathering at the World Prayer Centre, Birmingham, David unexpectedly found himself introduced to Peter Hill, who was over from Canada.
+April 2016, during a prayer gathering at the World Prayer Centre, Birmingham, David unexpectedly met for the first time Peter Hill, who was over from Canada.
 Peter believed that David should be involved in Call the Nation to Prayer.